 For foreign nationals establishing or partnering with a company, the work permit evaluation will require:

 Note: Until January 1, 2025, the minimum required capital for a foreign partner will remain 40,000 TL.
 After that date, the new threshold of 500,000 TL will apply.
+Read more on work permits for foreign business partners and the legal requirements involved.

-These updates mark a significant shift in Turkey’s approach to foreign labor and tech innovation, creating new opportunities for both skilled professionals and entrepreneurs.
+These updates mark a significant shift in Turkey's approach to foreign labor and tech innovation, creating new opportunities for both skilled professionals and entrepreneurs.
+If your application is refused, our note on what to do when a work permit is denied under Article 9-a explains your options.

 Stay tuned for more insights from Bayraktar Attorneys as we continue to provide expert legal guidance on these evolving regulations.